Leibniz137/DAppNodePackage-keep-client-ropsten/README.md

-# Keep Random Beacon Dappnode Package
+# Keep Random Beacon Dappnode Package (Ropsten Testnet)
 This dappnode package will allow you to participate in the keep ropsten testnet.
 see: https://keep.network/